Ziimu/RogueLike/README.md

-(https://rogueliketutorials.com/tutorials/tcod/v2/part-7/)   ---Tehtud aga mouse over ei tööta. press V
+(https://rogueliketutorials.com/tutorials/tcod/v2/part-7/)   ---Tehtud aga mouse over ei tööta. press V, -> player kaob ära kui läheb surndu kolli peale

 https://rogueliketutorials.com/tutorials/tcod/v2/part-8/ --poolik
-heal will restore a certain amount of HP, up to the maximum, and return the amount that was healed.
-If the entity’s health is at full, then just return 0.
-The function that handles this should display an error if the returned amount is 0, since the entity can’t be healed.
+To implement the inventory, we can create a new component, called Inventory.
+Create a new file in the components directory, called inventory.py, and add this class: